 Dine at Winding Tables

 Trade traditional round tables for long, weaving designs that flow with the garden—its trees twisting above and plants swaying below.
-This arrangement is artful and trending and fosters community among your guests.
+This seating arrangement is artful and trending and fosters community among your guests.

 Sweeten the Scene